 - Never allow yourself to be pressurised into a decision.

 - Always make sure your financial position is clear before paying a deposit.
-Failure to do so could result in you loosing your deposit.
+Failure to do so could result in you losing your deposit.

 - Make sure you understand your fiscal obligations once you have purchased property in Spain.
 In particular, bear in mind the high transaction costs.